By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are those people who just don’t feel anything most of the time.
 This often comes from having been through a serious trauma or having been abused.
 These people describe their predominant feeling state as “numb.”
 They may even self-injure or take extra risks in an effort to feel like those they think have feelings.
 This numbing out appears to be related to dissociation.
 Even those who are frequently numb can benefit from a careful search for feelings.

-So turns out that for most of us feelings are all around us every day but if we are not used to looking for them we don’t see them until one of them trips us up.
+So turns out that for most of us, feelings are all around us every day, but if we are not used to looking for them we don’t see them until one of them trips us up.

 Mindfulness can be a big help here.
 Get in the habit of sitting for a few minutes and just observing what is going on with you.
 You should at this point be working on becoming the world’s expert on you and learning to identify those feeling inside you will help with this.

 Some people find that when they try to practice mindfulness or meditation they are overwhelmed with sad or negative feelings.
 If you have this issue you may need help from a “feelings guide.”
 If feelings are overwhelming, a good counselor or therapist can help.
-In a later post we will need to talk more about this issue of experiencing intense pain when you try to practice meditation.
+In a later post, we will need to talk more about this issue of experiencing intense pain when you try to practice meditation.

 The word “Feelings” comes from words that describe the sense of touch.
 So we feel things with our skin and nerves.
 The term has become more generally a word to describe all emotional experiences.
-This makes sense as one definition for emotions are “strong feeling” so the emphasis in working with and experiencing feelings should be on what your body sensations are rather than what you thoughts about that feeling are.
+This makes sense as one definition for emotions is “strong feeling” so the emphasis in working with and experiencing feelings should be on what your body sensations are rather than what your thoughts about that feeling are.

 We do find that our thoughts or beliefs are powerful filters that can alter our perceptions of events and affect our feelings.

 So a good place to start in looking for feelings is with sensations in our body.
 That professor who kept asking me about feelings, I talked about him in a previous post; he kept asking us “where in the body is that feeling.”